sony/model_optimization/docs/_sources/api/experimental_api_docs/index.rst.txt

 - :ref:`mixed_precision_quantization_config<ug-mixed_precision_quantization_config_v2>`: Module to configure the quantization process when using mixed-precision PTQ.
 - :ref:`debug_config<ug-debug_config>`: Module to configure options for debugging the optimization process.
 - :ref:`target_platform<ug-target_platform>`: Module to create and model hardware-related settings to optimize the model according to, by the hardware the optimized model will use during inference.
+- :ref:`qat_config<ug-qat_config>`: Module to create quantization configuration for Quantization-aware Training.
+- :ref:`exporter<ug-exporter>`: Module that enables to export a quantized model in different serialization formats.
+- :ref:`trainable_infrastructure<ug-trainable_infrastructure>`: Module that contains quantization abstraction and quantizers for hardware-oriented model optimization tools.

 Classes
 =========